Winter Irrigation Tips

 Not all parts of your lawn have the same irrigation needs.
 Grass that grows in the shade will require much less irrigation.
 Sandy soils can require more frequent irrigation.

 Check with your local Water Management District to learn about any watering restrictions in your area.

 The amount of water applied does not vary seasonally.
 Efficient watering wets only the turfgrass root zone and does not saturate the soil or allow water to run off.
 When grass begins to show stress symptoms, ½ to ¾ inch of water should be applied.

 The best time for lawn irrigation is early morning.
 During the day, excess evaporation can waste water.
 Watering in the evening extends the time the lawn is wet from dew and can lead to disease.

 It’s important to check your irrigation system regularly to make sure it is operating properly and providing uniform coverage.
-Contact the experts at Massey Services for a free inspection and recommendations on an irrigation maintenance program that’s right for you.
+Contact the experts at Massey Services for a free inspection by CLICKING HERE.